-Advanced Critical Care Practitioners (ACCPs) are clinical professionals responsible for patients' care during their critical care admission.
+Advanced Critical Care Practitioners (ACCPs) are clinical professionals responsible for their contribution to patients' care during their critical care admission.
 They are educated to a very high standard and are highly experienced, enabling them to make high-level clinical decisions for patients on the critical care unit.
-Their knowledge, skills and capabilities allow ACCPs to deliver high quality, timely, personal, and effective care to all patients on the critical care unit.
 ACCPs are usually (but not exclusively) drawn from a background in nursing, physiotherapy, pharmacy, or paramedical science; all are registered healthcare professionals.